-- Global governments and utilities must mitigate Russian interference from their supply chains - Nuclear reactors can withstand the brutality of war - As the West imposed sanctions on an array of Russian exports, uranium has been broadly exempt
+- Global governments and utilities must mitigate Russian interference from their supply chains - As the West imposed sanctions on an array of Russian exports, uranium has been broadly exempt - Nuclear reactors have, so far, withstood the brutality of war

 The role uranium plays in the energy materials mix is integral.
-Most notably, unlike oil, there is not significant reserve inventories, and you cannot turn on the tap and start pumping uranium.
+Most notably, unlike oil, there is not significant reserve inventories, and you cannot turn on the tap and start pumping uranium because the process from lbs out the ground to serviceable nuclear fuel is two years.
 The ongoing supply deficit has come into the spotlight over the past couple of years, uranium is completely demand inelastic, utilities must have it or run the risk of hundreds of millions of dollars in losses resulting from plant closures.

 However, on March 17th 2022, four Senators introduced a bill to ban imports of Russian uranium.
-Russia's Rosatom accounts for ~35% of the world's enriched uranium supply.
+Russia's Rosatom accounts for ~40% of the world's enriched uranium supply, over 30% of conversion supply, by far the dominating producer.
 New investments in Russian conversion, enrichment fabrication and purchase are already banned.
 As Rosatom is directly involved in taking control of Ukrainian reactors it is highly likely Russian uranium will be sanctioned.